The PFR Pedagogy: How We Practice Getting Rich

 As a professor, I often hear my colleagues lament the state of financial literacy in the U.S. They point to declining mathematical literacy and the rising complexity of modern markets.
 There is certainly truth to their concerns.
 However, our research and experience suggest the "literacy gap" is far less about a lack of information—it is a lack of a decision-making system.

+The true hurdle of personal finance isn’t an external "get more information" challenge; it’s an internal "How do I make decisions with an overwhelming amount of information?" struggle.
 In today’s GenAI-driven world, the barrier to information is quickly vanishing.
 If a student wants to know the difference between a Roth and a Traditional IRA, they can find an effective explanation in seconds.
-The true challenge of personal finance isn’t external; it’s internal.
+The problem isn't a lack of data; it's the paralysis or bias occurring when trying to process it.

 About the author: Jeff Hulett leads Personal Finance Reimagined, a decision-making and financial education organization.
 He teaches personal finance at James Madison University and provides personal finance seminars.
 Check out his book -- Making Choices, Making Money: Your Guide to Making Confident Financial Decisions.